publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–13a.md

         (1) __In general__

-        If the Secretary determines that any lender or holder of a guarantee certificate under subsection (c) of this section has failed to maintain adequate accounting records, to adequately service loans guaranteed under this section, to exercise proper credit or underwriting judgment, or has engaged in practices otherwise detrimental to the interest of a borrower or the United States, the Secretary may—
+        If the Secretary determines that any lender or holder of a guarantee certificate under subsection (c) has failed to maintain adequate accounting records, to adequately service loans guaranteed under this section, to exercise proper credit or underwriting judgment, or has engaged in practices otherwise detrimental to the interest of a borrower or the United States, the Secretary may—

             (A) refuse, either temporarily or permanently, to guarantee any further loans made by such lender or holder;